flofreud/pg-schema-diff/README.md

-# dbdiff
+# pg-schema-diff

-Compares two postgresql databases and prints SQL commands to modify the first one in order to match the second one.
+Compares two schemas in postgresql databases and prints SQL commands to modify the first one in order to match the second one.

 **It does NOT execute the statements**.
 It only prints the statements to the standard output.